zerkz/export-answerhub-data/README.md

 # export-answerhub-data
-xport Answerhub Question data using the REST API
+Export Answerhub Question data using the REST API